Mennonite Heritage Village: Collections and galleries

 The village features a large collection of original Mennonite architecture, including housebarns, churches, schools, stores, a sod hut (or semlin) and other buildings, some of which date back to the 1800s.
 Including the village and indoor galleries, the museum's collection contains more than 16,000 artifacts.
-The indoor facility documents the history of Mennonites from their origins in the Netherlands and Switzerland and focuses on the Plautdietsch-speaking Russian Mennonites who came to Western Canada.
+The indoor facility documents the history of Mennonites from their origins in the Netherlands and Switzerland and focuses on the Plautdietsch-speaking Mennonites who came to Western Canada from the Russian Empire.
 The permanent collection includes images, videos, and numerous historic artifacts, including those connected to Klaas Reimer and other important Anabaptist figures.
 Temporary exhibits, also open year-round, are held in the Gerhard Enns Gallery.
 The museum collection also includes antique tractor and transportation buildings.

 The museum is famous for its Dutch windmill, a replica of the original windmill built in Steinbach in the 1880s.
 The first replica was burned down by arsonists in 2000, but was later rebuilt.
 The outdoor village also displays a section of the Berlin Wall, the original sawmill used by Mennonite Conscientious Objectors during their Alternative Service in World War II, and two important monuments originally erected in Ukraine to commemorate the centennial of Chortitza and honour the two Mennonite leaders, Jacob Hoeppner and Johann Bartsch, who chose the site and accompanied the first colonists.

 In 2018, a statue of Anabaptist martyr Dirk Willems by sculptor Peter Sawatzky was unveiled on the grounds of the museum.

 The museum holds numerous special events and festivals, including the Pioneer Days festival each August and Fall on the Farm each Labour Day.
-The museum also has a restaurant that serves Russian Mennonite food (open seasonally) and a bookstore and gift shop (open year-round).
+The museum also has a restaurant that serves Mennonite food (open seasonally) and a bookstore and gift shop (open year-round).